busbud/coding-challenge-frontend-b/README.md

 That way, a complete, standard gitignore is produced.

 Standard configuration shares best practices − e.g. using IntelliJ, it will ignore user-specific files but still share project-specific ones, so we can share the same settings among the team.

+As for project-specific ignored files, I ignore `*.local` files so we can't create files locally that will override global configuration − e.g. `.env.local`.

 ### Code formatting